uniba-dsg/docker-tutorial/3_compose.md

 $ docker-compose down --volumes
 ```

 At this point, you have seen the basics of how Compose works.
+[Go to next section](4_wordpress.md)